EFS-OpenSource/Thetis/docs/source/data.rst

    sample_08     -0.342    0.098
    sample_09     -0.223    0.003

-The required column :code:`predictions` holds the predicted scores for each item in the data set.
+The required column :code:`predictions` holds the predicted scores for each item in the dataset.
 The *optional* column :code:`stddev` holds the *estimated* standard deviation for each predicted score representing the estimation uncertainty.
 Alternatively, the column :code:`variance` can also be passed with the according estimation variance.